 It was here that French merchants Pierre Laclede and Auguste Chouteau first cleared land, built trading posts and established St. Louis.

-Today, The Landing, the only riverfront entertainment and dining district downtown, is a mix of old and new.
-Nineteenth century warehouses still stand, given a second life as office and residential space.
-In this historic, nine-block area, you find more than 20 restaurants, cafes, bars, clubs, shops and attractions.
+Today, The Landing is the only riverfront entertainment and dining district downtown.
+It is a mix of old and new: nineteenth century warehouses still stand, given a second life as office and residential space.
+In this historic, nine-block area, you'll find more than 20 restaurants, cafes, bars, clubs, shops and attractions.

 Visit our website for a list of attractions and event schedules.